Margaret Aldersley: Biography

-Born in 1852 in Burnley in Lancashire into a working-class family, Margaret Aldersley originally worked in the textile industry before becoming involved as an organiser and campaigner in Lancashire in the cause for women's suffrage.
+Born in 1852 in Burnley, Lancashire into a working-class family, Aldersley originally worked in the textile industry before becoming involved as an organiser and campaigner in Lancashire in the cause for women's suffrage.

 In early 1903 radical suffragists including Selina Cooper, Sarah Reddish, Esther Roper and Eva Gore-Booth who were also union members in the cotton trade unions spoke in various cotton towns in Lancashire to branches of the weavers' unions to ask them to ballot their members on the issue of making suffrage a trade union issue.
 While the majority of members of the union were women its leaders were men and the female membership did not believe the male leaders understood or had their best interests at heart - including the issue of women's suffrage.
 The branches in Bolton, Clitheroe, Colne, Nelson, Hyde and Haslingden all agreed. feeling that they did not have the unqualified support of the new the Labour Representation Committee (soon to become the Labour Party) they set up the Lancashire and Cheshire Women Textile Workers' Representation Committee (TWC) which was devoted to women's suffrage from the start and of which Aldersley was a founding committee member.

 In the provinces Selina Cooper, Ada Nield Chew and Aldersley, experienced labour activists from Lancashire, addressed Welsh mining communities in the Ammanford and Gwendraeth valleys, while Sarah Dickenson supported local leaders such as Minnie Davies of Lampeter and Catherine Smith in the rural area around Llanelli.